Non-Toxic Cleaning 101: Ditching Harsh Chemicals Step-by-Step

 Pro tip: you don’t need to kill all of the germs by bleaching everything all the time.
 You’ll be fine.
 In fact, killing all of the germs also kills the good ones, causing our immune systems to weaken.
 Let’s keep some of those germs around!

-- No microfiber.
+- Don’t use microfiber!
 Microfiber leaches microplastics into the water each time you put it through your washing machine.
 Opt for cotton.
 I know, this first tip might hurt some feelings.
 But it is hard for me to tell you to give up plastics, then use a plastic cloth to clean.
 I know people love their Norwex cloths.
 I have a few old microfiber cloths chillin’ in my stash too.
 But I won’t buy new ones.
 Each time you wash those cloths, tiny microfibers are being drained with your dirty water, right into the water supply.
 Sorry to be the bearer of bad news.
 There is a filter you can get to filter out these plastics from your laundry (like this one), but I have not tried it yet.
-If anyone has tried these, let me know in the comments!

 - Even natural products can be abrasive.
 Vinegar is very abrasive.
 Don’t use on porous surfaces like wood, granite surfaces, or marble